QPU Tokens

 5. Select "Environment Variables..."

-6. Create a new entry named LUNA_IBM_TOKEN with the value <IBM Token>.
+6. Create a new entry named LUNA_DWAVE_TOKEN with the value <DWAVE Token>.

 7. Save your changes.